on0sendai/on0sendai.github.io/_posts/2025-08-07-introduce.md

 Insights from life at the intersection of loyalty and innovation

 Reflections on technology and the spirit of the modern-day samurai

+#### English is my chosen code; Cyberpunk is my native frequency.
+Welcome—jack in and see the world through the eyes of a cybernetic company warrior.
+Because the future is being written, one keystroke at a time.